 (xv.)
 Reserves.-Rifle Clubs.
 No new reserves are created under the recent Acts.
-The present reserves consist of (a) certain officers ; (b) members of rifle clubs.
-The reserve of officers numbered 658 on 30th June, 1915.
-It consists of officers who have been fully trained, and are still capable of serving, but who, being unable to continue on the active list through business engagements, removal to rural districts and such like causes, have joined the reserve.
-On 31st May, 1916, there were 1542 rifle clubs in the Commonwealth with a membership of 103,723.
+The present reserves consist of (a) certain officers; (b) members of rifle clubs. reserve of officers numbered 1318 on 31st December, 1916.
+It consists of officers who have been fully trained, and are still capable of serving, but who, being unable to continue on the active list through business engagements, removal to rural districts and such like causes, have joined the reserve, and officers of the Australian Army Medical Corps for whom no vacancies exist in active units, but who are required for medical duties with units and in areas.
+On 31st December, 1916, there were 1569 rifle clubs in the Commonwealth with a membership of 90,423.
 An annual course of musketry is fired by these members, but they do not undergo any systematic drill.
 It is estimated that 60 per cent. of the members are fit for active service, and are available for allotment to units on mobilisation to make these units up to war strength.
 Rifle clubs have been established in connection with many of the citizen units, thus encouraging the citizen soldiery to enhance its shooting efficiency by practice outside the compulsory drill and musketry.
 These clubs are well supported.
 Commonwealth teams competing at the British Rifle Association's meetings have been very successful.

 (xvi.)
-Allotment of Units to Divisional, Brigade, Battalion, and Training Areas.
+Allotment of Units to Divisional Brigade, Battalion, and Training Areas.
 The organisation is territorial, and the divisions based upon infantry units.
 There are 92 battalion areas, forming 23 brigades.
 The areas are approximately equal in number of males of citizen soldier age (about 1300), and each furnishes a battalion of infantry, and a proportion of other troops.
 For administrative purposes, areas are subdivided into two or three training districts.
 Three brigades will form a division.
 Two brigade areas will each provide four battalions of infantry, one field artillery brigade (with proportion of divisional ammunition column), one field company of engineers, one company army service corps, and one field ambulance.
 The other brigade area of the division provides four battalions of infantry, two squadrons of divisional light horse, one howitzer brigade, one divisional signal company of engineers, one company army service corps, and one field ambulance.
 Light horse and field artillery units for light horse brigades will also be furnished by some of the areas.
 Personnel for garrison artillery and submarine and electric engineers for garrison forces will eventually be supplied in the areas nearest to such localities.
 The average annual contingent of recruits will be about 155 for each battalion area, plus such additions as are required for light horse and field artillery units raised therein.
-The figures shewn in the following tables are approximate, and include he recruits (18-19 year), but not the 25-26 year men.
+The figures shewn in the following tables are approximate, and include the recruits (18-19 year), but not the 25-26 year men.